makanaleu/wmt-marketplace-auth/README.md

 - Returns the required authentication headers including the digital signature.
 - Defaults the `Accept` and `Content-Type` headers to `application/json`, which can be changed to `application/xml` if XML is preferred.
+- Generates a UUID for the `CorrelationId` if one is not specified for the request.
 - Timestamp can be directly set or default to current time.

 ## Typical Usage